mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 Meet WebSockets
 ---------------

-While WebSockets are not really new technology, but specification went through few incompatible iterations and finally was released as [RFC 6455](http://tools.ietf.org/html/rfc6455).
+While WebSockets are not really new technology, but specification went through few incompatible iterations and finally was accepted in form of [RFC 6455](http://tools.ietf.org/html/rfc6455).

 In a nutshell, WebSocket is bi-directional connection between server and client over established TCP connection.
-WebSocket connection is established using ordinary HTTP handshake (with additional WebSocket-related headers) and has additional protocol-level framing, it is not just raw TCP connection opened from the browser.
+Connection is established using ordinary HTTP handshake (with additional WebSocket-related headers) and has additional protocol-level framing, so it is not just raw TCP connection opened from the browser.

 Biggest problem of the WebSocket protocol is support by browsers, firewalls, proxies and anti-viruses.

 Here is browser compatibility [chart](http://caniuse.com/#feat=websockets).

-Corporate firewalls usually block WebSocket connections, because it is not possible to inspect data sent over the connection, because data is application specific.
+Corporate firewalls and proxies usually block WebSocket connections for various reasons.

-Antiviruses also known to break WebSocket connections going to port 80.
-For example, older versions of Avast! were treating them as ordinary HTTP connections and attempted to download whole "response" before sending it to the browser.
+Some proxies can't handle WebSocket connection over port 80 - they think it is generic HTTP request and attempt to cache it.
+Anti-viruses that have HTTP scanning component were caught doing this.

-Anyway, WebSocket is best way to establish bi-directional communication between client and server, but can not be used as single solution to the problem.
+Anyway, WebSocket is best way to establish bi-directional communication between client and server, but can not be used as only one solution to the push problem.

 Use Cases
 ---------